mccalluc/mccalluc.github.io/resume/prose.md

 WSDLs to connect to outside services, and XLST pipelines in Apache Cocoon for display.
 Managed reindexing jobs with Java / Spring and Perl scripts.

+## Selected Volunteering

+**Mentor, [Code The Dream](https://codethedream.org/), Remote (May 2022-present)**: Reviewed assignments and PRs covering basic HTML, CSS, JS, and command-line skills.
+Available for 1:1 mentoring sessions: explained developer tools and debugging strategies, and discussed interview preparation and IT careers.

 **Software Developer VISTA, Community Software Lab, Lowell, Massachusetts (June 2005–December 2005)**: New features and bug fixes in Perl for a Merrimack Valley social services directory.
 Supported Apache, PostgreSQL, DHCP, DNS, firewall, and backups on Linux systems.
 Provided tech support in person and by phone.
 Developed promotional materials for the Lab and promoted its hosting, email, and custom software services.

 ## Education
 - Master of Library Science, University of Maryland, College Park, 2005.